grafana/k6-docs/src/data/markdown/translated-guides/en/06 Test Types/00 Load test types.md

 ---
 title: 'Load test types'
+head_title: 'Understanding the Different Types of Load Tests: Goals and Recommendations'
 excerpt: 'A series of conceptual articles explaining the different types of load tests.
 Learn about planning, running, and interpreting different tests for different performance goals.'
 ---